-For the general population, 45 to 65 percent of your entire intake should come from carbs.
 This does not mean to fill up on sugary, processed foods.
 Successful integration of carbohydrates into a healthy lifestyle must center on whole carbs.
 This means carbs found in their most natural and unrefined form.
 Not only do these foods fit into a healthy lifestyle, but they are overflowing with other nutrients such as fiber, antioxidants, phytochemicals, and vitamins.

 Carbohydrates are the body’s preferred source of fuel, craved by the brain and muscles to supply energy.
 It is true that restricting carbohydrates can lead to weight loss, but it is not a long-term solution and can cause serious damage to the body.
 Many studies have proven that a long-term, low-carbohydrate diet shows no weight loss benefit after 3 – 6 months.

 Your best bets for whole carbohydrates are found in fruits and vegetables.
 Consuming at least 8 servings of these nutritious gems provides the vitamins and minerals your body needs to function at its best.
 But you don’t have to stuff yourself with foods you aren’t too fond of, whole grains can also help you reach your goal.
 Look for a carb that is high in fiber and low in sugar.
 These carbs tend to be minimally processed, whole grains, vegetables, fruits, and beans.